ubccr/ccrdocs/pages/howto/containerization.md

 When installing software, you may come across applications that have complex chains of dependencies that are challenging to compile and install.
 Some software may require very specific versions of libraries that may not be available on CCR's systems or conflict with libraries needed for other applications.
 You may also need to move between several workstations or HPC platforms, which often requires reinstalling your software on each system.
 Containers are a good way to tackle all of these issues and more.

+!!!
+Warning
+    Do not use containers with preinstalled system modules.
+Any software you may need should be installed within your container.

 ## Containerization Fundamentals

 Containers build upon an idea that has long existed within computing: hardware can be emulated through software. **Virtualization** simulates some or all components of computation through a software application.
 Virtual machines use this concept to generate an entire operating system as an application on a host system.
 Containers follow the same idea, but at a much smaller scale and contained within a system's kernel.